Sharan-Babu/FB_wit/README.md

 '<i>wit</i>' is the library to be installed for interacting with the Wit API and '<i>streamlit-ace'</i> library is to be installed to construct out of the box code-editors on the webpage as implementing one on our own can get quite complicated.

 20)	Create a new python file called <b>Devbot.py</b> and paste the following code:<br>
-<i>Read the comments in green to understand the code or follow along for an in depth explanation of the code.</i>
+<i>Read the comments in green to understand the code or follow along for an in-depth explanation of the code.</i>

 ![''](https://github.com/Sharan-Babu/FB_wit/blob/master/images/code1.png)